strapi/strapi/docs/v3.x/concepts/webhooks.md

 ## Payloads

 :::tip NOTE
-Private fields are not sent in the payload.
+Private fields and passwords are not sent in the payload.
 :::

 ### Headers